candrews/jumpstart/README.md

 There are a few ways to run cypress tests locally:
 * Run the application, for example, by running `./gradlew bootRun`,then, from within the [`frontend`](frontend) directory, either run:
-    * `./yarn cypress-open` to open the Cypress GUI.
+    * `./npm run cypress-open` to open the Cypress GUI.
 This allows you to run individual tests in Chrome so you can watch them as they execute.
 This approach is great for debugging and visually verifying that your tests work.
-    * `./yarn cypress-run` runs the entire test suite in a headless (Electron) browser all through the command line.
+    * `./npm run cypress-run` runs the entire test suite in a headless (Electron) browser all through the command line.
 This is an excellent option for just running the tests and seeing a pass/fail.
 * Run the application's tests with `./gradle test`.
 One of the tests run is [`CypressTest`](./src/test/java/com/integralblue/demo/jumpstart/CypressTest.java) which will run the Cypress tests.
 This approach is used by [`.gitlab-ci.yml`](.gitlab-ci.yml) when running continuous integration.

 Regardless of approach, tests results (including screenshots and videos) are written to the [`build/reports/cypress/`](build/reports/cypress/) directory.